aleale2121/go-github-tracker/Readme.md

 ### Unit Tests

-- Unit tests are included to validate core functionalities, such as data fetching and persistence.
+- Unit tests are included to validate core functionalities,of data persistence in commits-manager-service.
+- To run unit tests
+  - change you directory to commits-manager-service and run

+    ```bash
+    go test  -v -cover -short  ./...
+    ```

 ## Setup and Usage

 1. **Update Environment Variables:**

+    - change you directory to project folder

     - Update `app.env` with your GitHub token and username: